vbvr/AppleModemScript-sublime/docs/DialupServerGuide.md

 * If the calling machine does not find a connection, uncheck "Answer calls" in `Answering` first, then try the following:
   * Do steps 1 and 2 in reverse.
-  * Add a battery to the phone line, to [simulate POTS current](https://www.jagshouse.com/modem.html).
+  * Add a battery and capacitor to the phone line, to [simulate POTS current](https://www.jagshouse.com/modem.html).
 * If your new modem script loses its file descriptions along the way, use your favorite creator/type utility and set the script with creator code to `slnk` and the type to `mlts`.